kadamandersson/kadamandersson.github.io/index.md

 ## Publications

-### Preprints and submitted articles

-- A. A., A. Lang, A. Pettersson and L. Schroer, Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs, 2019.
-[PDF](https://arxiv.org/pdf/1910.05261.pdf)

-- A. A. and F. Lindner, Poisson Malliavin calculus in Hilbert space with an application to SPDE, 2017.
-[PDF](https://arxiv.org/pdf/1703.07259.pdf)

 ### Accepted articles

 - K. Bågmark, A. A., S. Larsson, An energy-based deep splitting method for the nonlinear filtering problem, _Partial Differential Eq.
 Appl._ (2023).
 [PDF](https://arxiv.org/pdf/2203.17153.pdf)